-Chalisa Fonza, touting over a decade of experience at both the professional and collegiate levels, is in her 14th season as head trainer to the Ohio State women's basketball team.
+Chalisa Fonza, touting almost two decades of experience at both the professional and collegiate levels, is in her 16th season as head trainer to the Ohio State women's basketball team.

 A 1995 graduate of the Ohio State master's degree program, Fonza is no stranger to the high standard of treatment and care administered by the athletics training staff.
 She manages individualized treatment and conditioning programs for each player on a year-round basis.

 Additionally, Fonza serves as the medical liaison between student-athletes and an all-inclusive sports medicine staff consisting of a team physician, internists, surgeons, dentists, ophthalmologists and a sports psychologist.
 She also provides classroom instruction.